dominusceo/oci-terraform-lab/lab-03/README.md

 ---
 # LAB-03 - Oracle Cloud Infrastructure Ansible Collection

-Oracle Cloud Infrastructure Ansible Collection provides an easy way to provision and manage resources in Oracle Cloud using Ansible.
+Oracle Cloud Infrastructure Ansible Collection provides an easy way to provision and manage resources in Oracle Cloud Infrastructure using Ansible.

+OCI supports the use of Ansible modules to automate cloud infrastructure provisioning and configuration, orchestration of complex operational processes, and deployment and update of your software assets.

+Ansible tracks your resources using inventory lists.
+The inventory can be a simple static .ini file or dynamically created, where a plugin assembles an up-to-date infrastructure inventory.

+Ansible playbooks automate configuration, deployment, and orchestration tasks.
+Ansible playbooks use a declarative language (YAML) that allows you to describe infrastructure configuration, deployment policy, and the orchestration of complex process steps.
+OCI provides a set of Example Playbooks for your review.

+> **The OCI Ansible collection supports Ansible Tower, AWX, and Oracle Linux Automation Manager.**
-> **This collection replaces the [legacy modules](https://github.com/oracle/oci-ansible-modules).
+> ** This collection replaces the [legacy modules](https://github.com/oracle/oci-ansible-modules).
 Refer to the [Migration Guide](https://github.com/oracle/oci-ansible-collections/blob/master/MigrationGuide.md) for best migration practices.**

 Ansible [released Collections](https://www.ansible.com/blog/getting-started-with-ansible-collections) as part of the Ansible 2.9 release.
 Ansible recommends Collections as the recommended method of packaging and releasing modules.